robertlast/js-string-utils/README.md

 # string-utils *0.1.0*

-> Utilities for dealing with strings.
+> Utilities for working with strings.

 ### capitalize.js